 Bay Area Business Growth

-It's a Warm Climate All Year for Business Growth!
 It’s always the growing season in Bay County with plenty of business development incentives.
 Real-world business support plans help smooth the way and cut red tape for new firms and expanding companies.
 Economic development professionals provide services for business and industrial development that can be utilized immediately whether the issues involve strategies for financial assistance, infrastructure improvements, public relations in the community, training the workforce, or introduction to the community.

 Materials testing facilities, such as the Independent Testing Laboratory at Saginaw Valley State University, offer material properties testing for regional industry.
 The Michigan Works!
 Bay County One Stop Center provides complete workforce development services to employers.
 Then there is an array of financial incentives designed to bring new business and industry to Bay County.
 Loans from both the private sector and state and federal government in the form of venture capital, industrial revenue bonds, fixed asset loans and other sources are online and tailored to new or existing business.